lithiumFlower/doctotext/README.md

 1. It is open source but there is no version control available
 2. The last release was 6 years ago
 3. The source doesn't compile out of the box.
-Why?
-Presumably because of old machines using old compilers and builds being ran by hand such that they're non-repeatable.
     - The 3rd party Makefile does not download shasums
     - There are pointer to nonpointer comparisons
     - cxx11 abi compatibility issues
     - Duplicate exception symbols
     - Missing return statement causing segfault
-    - 3rdparty/mimetic includes attempts to use member access through . on a pointer (will crash)
+    - 3rdparty/mimetic member access through . on a pointer crashes
         - The shipped 3rdparty mimetic headers have been fixed and repackaged under version 0.9.7-fixed.
 The original ws 0.9.7.
     - pkg-config on Mac does not find libxml2 includes for modern OS versions
 4. The binaries are non-relocatable.